Last Updated on 14 January 2026 by Cycloscope

 Wrapping things up

-KMC’s X12 is an excellent choice for users that want a durable chain that performs admirably in a variety of conditions.
+KMC’s X12 is an excellent choice for users seeking a durable chain that performs well across a range of conditions.
 The X12 is unphased by dust and mud, and ensures smooth, accurate shifting without breaking the bank.
-If you’re a rider that wants value out of their components, and you’re on the hunt for a 12 speed chain, the X12 should absolutely be your first choice.
+If you’re a rider who wants value out of their components, and you’re on the hunt for a 12-speed chain, the X12 should absolutely be your first choice.